-- Physical Examination: The Health Professions Office will provide information about the required physical examination and immunizations.
+- 1. Physical Examination: The Health Professions Office will provide information about the required physical examination and immunizations.
 The results of this required physical examination must indicate appropriate physical and emotional health standards for the program. - 2.
-Proof of a current (within the last two years) CPR card Level C. - Malpractice Insurance: The Health Professions Office will provide information about the required insurance and fee. - Uniforms/Accessories: The Health Professions Office will provide information about the required uniform/ accessories. - Transportation: Adequate, reliable transportation to the clinical site and be responsible for parking. - Background Check: The Health Professions Office will provide information about the required background check.
+Proof of a current (within the last two years) CPR card Level C. - 3.
+Malpractice Insurance: The Health Professions Office will provide information about the required insurance and fee. - 4.
+Uniforms/Accessories: The Health Professions Office will provide information about the required uniform/ accessories. - Transportation: Adequate, reliable transportation to the clinical site and be responsible for parking. - Background Check: The Health Professions Office will provide information about the required background check.

-NOTE: Student is responsible for any expense incurred in meeting the above require-
+NOTE: Student is responsible for any expense incurred in meeting the above requirements.

-NURSING PROGRAM ENROLLMENT INFORMATION
+NURSING PROGRAM ENROLLMENT INFORMATION - BASIC AND CAREER LADDER DEGREE PROGRAMS

-- No selected applicant shall be enrolled who has not met the academic, physical, health and immunization, and background check requirements for the Nursing Program. - No selected applicant who is presently under treatment for substance abuse, or who has been under such treatment within six months of the date of his or her application, shall be enrolled in the Nursing Program. - No selected applicant shall be enrolled unless he or she can perform specified manipulative and/or sensory functions, as follows: - a.
+- No selected applicant shall be enrolled who has not met the academic, physical, health and immunization, and background check requirements for the Nursing Program. - No selected applicant who is presently under treatment for substance abuse, or who has been under such treatment within six months of the date of his or her application, shall be enrolled in the Nursing Program. - 3.
+No selected applicant shall be enrolled unless he or she can perform specified manipulative and/or sensory functions, as follows: - a.
 Be able to hear well enough (average of 30 decibel for both ears) to respond to calls for help from individuals remote from the location of the student. - b.
 Be able to safely maneuver the equipment used to administer medications orally and intramuscularly and be able to see and hear well enough to monitor indications on the instruments regarding the medications being administered. - c.
 Be able to start effective cardiopulmonary resuscitation. - d.
 Be able to maneuver a totally helpless adult to the side of a bed and to turn and position the patient. - e.
-Be able to physically maneuver and support a helpless adult. - f.
-Be able to see well enough to observe critical symptomatology; have sufficient manipulative ability to record such symptomatology in writing. - g.
-Be able to maneuver well enough to physically protect himself or herself from possible injury caused by emotionally disturbed or combative patients.
+Be able to physically maneuver and support a helpless adult. - Be able to see well enough to observe critical symptomatology; have sufficient manipulative ability to record such symptomatology in writing. - g.
+Be able to maneuver well enough to physically protect himself or herself from possible injury caused by emotionally disturbed or combative patients. - Have sufficient physical mobility to respond rapidly to situations involving the health and safety of patients.